 Uh-oh.
 I was in deep trouble!

-the naked man
+Introduction: the naked man

 The first naked man I saw in my life was a cadaver.
 I was sixteen and a precocious college freshman.
 Around that time I had second thoughts about the crazy idea of signing up for medical school and knew that, unless I could prove myself able to face the morgue without fainting, it was a lost cause.

 The Easter Bunny can be a freaky concept when you didn’t grow up with it.

 I mean, does the Easter Bunny lay the eggs?
 Rabbits aren’t even oviparous!
 And for what I gather, he’s a boy.
 Are you sure those are eggs and not something else?
 After all, they are brown in the inside.

 Growing up in the Dominican Republic (the DR) Easter didn’t include treats for kids.
 It was called “Semana Santa” (Holy Week) and there were only two acceptable ways to celebrate it: Either you spent it on your knees in church, or you spent it flat-on-your-face drunk at the beach.

 Spring-Break Girls-Gone-Wild back off!
 Do you think flashing a camera is daring?
 Take risking your life.
 In the DR Spring Break (Semana Santa), was the holiday for “thinning the herd,” and “natural selection.”
 We all knew that not everyone who left home would return alive.

 THE MAGICAL POWER OF DELUSIONAL THINKING